Fathom

-A fathom is a unit of length in the imperial and the U.S. customary systems equal to 6 ft, used especially for measuring the depth of water.
-The fathom is neither an International Standard (SI) unit, nor an internationally-accepted non-SI unit.
-Historically, however, it is the most frequently employed maritime measure of depth in the English-speaking world.
+A fathom is a unit of length in the imperial and U.S. customary systems equal to 6 ft, used especially for measuring the depth of water.
+The fathom is neither an international standard (SI) unit, nor an internationally accepted non-SI unit.
+Historically, it was the maritime measure of depth in the English-speaking world but, apart from within the US, charts now use metres.

 There are two yards (6 feet) in an imperial fathom.
 Originally the span of a man's outstretched arms, the size of a fathom has varied slightly depending on whether it was defined as a thousandth of an (Admiralty) nautical mile or as a multiple of the imperial yard.
 Formerly, the term was used for any of several units of length varying around 5 to 5+1/2 ft.

-Name
+Etymology

-The name (pronounced /'faeD@m/) derives from the Old English word fæðm, cognate to the Danish (via the Vikings) word "favn" meaning embracing arms or a pair of outstretched arms.
-Cognate maybe also via the Old High German word "fadum" of the same meaning.
-In Middle English it was fathme.
+The term (pronounced /'faeD@m/) derives (via Middle English fathme) from the Old English fæðm, which is cognate with the Danish word favn and means "embracing arms" or "pair of outstretched arms".
+It is maybe also cognate with the Old High German word "fadum", which has the same meaning and also means "yarn (originally stretching between the outstretched fingertips)".